 The world is better connected today than ever.
 It’s possible to travel extensively on the most modest of budgets.
 Contrary to what you may assume, this doesn’t necessarily mean compromising on the quality of the experience either.

-It would be disingenuous of me to say you don’t need at least some money to get started.
+It would be disingenuous of me to say you don’t need some money to get started.
 But once you’re away, there are many ways to travel cheaply or freely, and make money as you go.

 For accommodation you can house-sit, Couchsurf, camp, or volunteer in hostels.
 In some parts of the world, homestays are another option.
 We were accommodated and fed by local families while we went hiking in northern Vietnam, for example.